"Hope is the thing with feathers

-At present there are 9600 living species of birds, and just 2000 years ago this number was probably 12,000 or more.
+At present there are between 9600 to 18,000 living species (depending on whether you are a lumper or splitter) of birds, and just 2000 years ago this number was probably an additional 3,000 more.
 (The difference was due to the extinction of many species of birds unique to individual islands of the Pacific and Indian Oceans: these suffered greatly as Polynesians (and later, Europeans) introduced pigs, rats, dogs, and goats to the islands.)
-In contrast, living mammals consist of some 4500 species or so.
+In contrast, living mammals consist of some 4500-5600 species or so.

 Many features make birds distinctive from their close living relatives among the reptiles:

 It is almost impossible to mistake a bird for any other group of animal in the modern world, and vice versa.
 But as we will see, this is not true in the fossil record.